 While the AF system may be remarkable, setting it up has its irritations.
 For example, subject tracking can only be engaged when the focus dial is set to AF-C, at which point it’s presented as a Focus Area mode.
 But then you’re given the option of combining it with any of the other Focus Area modes.
 It would work more logically as a setting on the focus mode dial.

-It’s also worth noting that the Alpha 1’s AF system is, on paper at least, behind that of the newer Sony A7R V. Technological progress never stops, and the Alpha 1 no longer enjoys the clean-sweep advantage it once had.
+It’s also worth noting that the Alpha 1’s AF system is, on paper at least, behind that of the newer Sony A7R V. With progress in technology, the Alpha 1 no longer enjoys the clean-sweep advantage it once had.

 Sony A1: Performance